Curriculum

 Scheduling

 The school year is divided into two semesters for grades 5/6.
-Most classes are fifty minutes in length except during the month of January, which is devoted primarily to rehearsals and preparation for the drama production.
+Most classes are fifty minutes in length except during the designated play month (usually January), which is devoted primarily to rehearsals and preparation for the drama production.

 Grades and Evaluations

-Teachers provide written comments and grades-in-progress at the end of each trimester.
-Parent-student-teacher conferences are provided three times a year.
+Teachers provide written comments and grades-in-progress at the end of each semester.
+Parent-student-teacher conferences are provided twice a year, in November and in May.

 Grades 7 – 12